koulakis/h-nne/docs/source/guide/projection_clusters.rst

 one can identify clusters which align with the h-NNE projection structure.
 We already presented the functionality in the demo 1 notebook.
 Here we look at a more realistic scenario with a larger dataset containing no labels.
 The dataset we use is a list of 3 million word embeddings of dimension 300 based on the Google news dataset.

 WARNING: To run this code be sure to use a server with at least 64GB of RAM.

+NOTE: Here we are using h-NNE v1, as v2 visually separates the FINCH clusters of some of the top levels.

 To install the required libraries with pip run: